+We first propose a non-constructive approach that consists in interpolating the data points by a smooth surface, and then estimating the distance on $\cM$ by the distance on that interpolating surface.

-We say `in principle', because the mesh construction that we use to obtain the result is not computationally feasible.
-We discuss more amenable mesh constructions, in particular the tangential Delaunay complex which, however, requires knowledge of the tangent subspace to the surface $\cM$ at each of the sample points~\cite{Boissonnat2014, Boissonnat2018, Boissonnat2004, Freedman2002} --- although recent advances in the estimation of tangent spaces based on a sample from the surface indicate that this `oracle' knowledge may not be needed~\cite{aamari2018stability}, in fact.
+We then propose a more practical approach based instead on a mesh construction.
+The particular mesh construction that we use is the tangential Delaunay complex~\cite{Boissonnat2014, Boissonnat2018, Boissonnat2004, Freedman2002}.
+In fact, because it requires knowledge of the tangent subspaces to the surface $\cM$ at the sample points, we follow Aamari and Levrard~\cite{aamari2018stability} and first estimate the tangent spaces.
+See \figref{basic_illustration} for an illustration.

-In addition to establishing the bound~\eqref{new_bound}, we also show that the relative error rate in $O(\eps^2)$ that results from that bound is the best possible in an information-theoretic sense, even if we know that $\cM$ is isometric to a convex domain.
+In addition to proposing estimators that satisfy the performance bound~\eqref{distance_error}, we show that the relative error rate in $O(\eps^2)$ that results from that bound is best possible in an information-theoretic sense ---w even if we know that $\cM$ is isometric to a convex domain.

-\begin{remark} The experts in computational geometry are aware of approximating meshes providing an approximation to the metric on the surface.
-This is clearly stated in Th~3 in~\cite{dyer2015riemannian}, a paper that provides sufficient conditions on a mesh $\cS$ for an approximation bound like that of \corref{approximation} to hold.\footnote{ Th~3 in~\cite{dyer2015riemannian}, as stated, provides a distortion bound in $O(1)$, which is of course less than satisfactory.
-However, a quick inspection reveals that one can take $h \le h_0 := \min\{\iota_M/4, t_0/6\sqrt{\Lambda}\}$ (with the notation of that paper) instead of $h = h_0$ as stated in the result, leading to a bound on $O(h^2)$, which is of similar order as~\eqref{new_bound} as $h$ there plays the role of $\eps$ here.
-We note in passing that the sufficient conditions provided in that theorem for a mesh to provide a good metric approximation rely on knowing the underlying surface.} This result is used in~\cite{boissonnat2018delaunay} to derive a bound similar to~\eqref{new_bound} for a mesh construction based on knowledge of an atlas of the underlying surface $\cM$.
-Here we show that knowledge of underlying surface is in fact not needed --- an important difference as we adopt an estimation / information-theoretic stance in this paper. \end{remark}
+\begin{remark} Experts in computational geometry are aware of approximating meshes providing an approximation to the metric on the surface.
+For example, the paper~\cite{dyer2015riemannian} provides sufficient conditions for a mesh construction to satisfy an approximation bound like our \thmref{approximation}.\footnote{\cite[Th~3]{dyer2015riemannian}, as stated, provides a distortion bound in $O(1)$, which is of course less than satisfactory.
+However, a quick inspection reveals that, with the notation of that paper, one can take $h \le h_0 := \min\{\iota_M/4, t_0/6\sqrt{\Lambda}\}$ instead of $h = h_0$ as stated in the result, leading to a bound in $O(h^2)$, which is of similar order as~\eqref{distance_error} as $h$ there plays the role of $\eps$ here.
+We note in passing that the sufficient conditions provided in that theorem for a mesh to provide a good metric approximation rely on knowing the underlying surface.} This result is used in~\cite{boissonnat2018delaunay} to derive a bound similar to~\eqref{distance_error} for a mesh construction based on knowledge of an atlas of the underlying surface $\cM$.
+Here we show that knowledge of underlying surface is in fact not needed --- an important difference as we adopt an estimation/information-theoretic stance. \end{remark}